selwynpolit/d9book/book/bq.md

 ```

  {: .note }
-Also, it is interesting to note that the example shows a call to  `batch_process('node/1')` to execute the abtch.
+To execute the batch, the example shows a call to  `batch_process('node/1')`.
 This could be any valid url alias e.g., `/admin/content`.

 So here are the arguments for my_function_1: